ORF regional studios: Regional studios

 The regional studios produce their own state radio, broadcast in the whole state.
 These regional radios are in the Ö2 group.
 The regional studio in Carinthia also produces the ORF Radio Dva.
 For television, each regional studio produces its own news with weather for the state, which are broadcast in their state simultaneously on the TV channel ORF2.

-Every Sunday at 6:30pm, one regional studio gets chosen to produces an „Österreich Bild“, which shows the highlights of their state to the rest of Austria.
-Similar topics are also covered in the show „Erlebnis Österreich“, Saturdays at 5:05pm, where the regional studios contribute with articles and interviews.
+Every Sunday at 6:30pm, one regional studio gets chosen to produces an edition of Österreich Bild, which shows the highlights of their state to the rest of Austria.
+Similar topics are also covered in the show Erlebnis Österreich, Saturdays at 5:05pm, where the regional studios contribute with articles and interviews.
 Each regional studio has its own web portal on the internet, providing recent news for their state.